RamiresOliv/MinecraftServerMenu/PLicense.md

 THE SOFTWARE.
 ```

-> the MinecrafServerMenu not afiliad of Mojang©
+> the MinecrafServerMenu not afiliad of Mojang-©

 <--- <a href="https://gabrielramires.github.io/MinecraftServerMenu">Back</a>